Bryntum

 AG Grid

-AG Grid is a popular JavaScript data grid library that offers both a free Community version and a commercial Enterprise version.
+AG Grid is one of the most widely used JavaScript data grid libraries, offering both a free Community version and a commercial Enterprise version.
 It’s built with TypeScript and supports React, Angular, and Vue.
-The AG Grid Demos showcase a few advanced examples and the AG Grid Docs feature live code demos that you can edit in CodeSandbox or Plunker.
+The AG Grid Demos showcase advanced examples and the AG Grid Docs feature live code demos that you can edit in CodeSandbox or Plunker.

 Getting started